EECS E6792 Deep Learning on the Edge

 Required: knowledge of linear algebra, probability and statistics, programming, machine learning, first course in deep learning.

-Prerequisite courses: Some combination of a first course in Neural Networks/Deep Learning (Columbia University ECBM E4040 or similar), Internet of Things, embedded systems, projects in NN/DL
+Prerequisite courses: Some combination of a first course in Neural Networks/Deep Learning (Columbia University ECBM E4040 or similar), Internet of Things, embedded systems, and projects in neural networks/deep learning or IOT

 Time: